-Use two complementary colors that are opposite of each other on the color wheel.
-For example, groups of purple and yellow flowers, or orange and blue flowers.
-Dwarf plant varieties can be used to create a carpet of one color in the front, then taller blooms of the complementary color in the back.
-This results in a sophisticated looking landscape.
+Use two complementary colors opposite each other on the color wheel—for example, groups of purple and yellow flowers or orange and blue flowers.
+Dwarf plant varieties can create a carpet of one color in the front, then taller blooms of the complementary color in the back.
+That results in a sophisticated-looking landscape.

 Polychromatic schemes use a riot of color that can be very pretty if done well.
 The problem is that it is difficult to do this without it looking too busy.
-This works best with an old-fashioned cottage style property.
+That works best with an old-fashioned cottage-style property.

 Harmonious Garden Color

-Harmonious colors are the ones that are beside each other on a normal color wheel.
-They can include any colors that reflect light in a similar manner.
+Harmonious colors are the ones that are beside each other on a standard color wheel.
+They can include any colors that similarly reflect light.
 Yellow and orange are harmonious colors, as are purple and blue.

 An example of this in the landscape is a monochromatic color theme.
 In this instance, a single color is used throughout the garden.
 The various shades and hues of that color are incorporated.
 For example, white is a common monochromatic theme.
-The flowers may be a mix of snow white, cream, or eggshell.
-This look is very elegant and contemporary.
+The flowers may be a mix of snow-white, cream, or eggshell.
+This look is exquisite and contemporary.